Alaska vs Hawaiian Airlines 2026

 - Operated mainly on Honolulu-Seattle, Honolulu-LAX (select), and from January 2026 on Seattle-Tokyo Narita

 The 2026 complication with the 787-9: The Dreamliners are being progressively repainted and transferred to Alaska Airlines livery as Alaska takes over the long-haul international routes.
-Seattle-Tokyo started on the 787-9 in January 2026 and continues through mid-April.
-Seattle-London, Seattle-Rome, and Seattle-Reykjavik launch in spring 2026, all operated by the ex-Hawaiian 787-9s under the Alaska brand.
+Seattle-Tokyo started on the 787-9 in January 2026.
+Seattle-Rome launched April 28, 2026 and Seattle-London Heathrow launched May 21, 2026, both operated by the ex-Hawaiian 787-9s under the Alaska brand.
+(Alaska also launched Seattle-Reykjavik on May 28, 2026, but that route flies a 737 MAX 8, not the 787.)
 The A330s are being repositioned to handle the bulk of Hawaii-mainland traffic.
 If you specifically want Leihōkū Suites on a Hawaii flight, book soon and verify the aircraft type; the 787-9 on Hawaii routes is shrinking in 2026.

 - Winner: domestic first class